Carlos Santana Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in MLB.
+- The Brewers pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Brewers' 3.99 team ERA ranks 14th among all MLB pitching staffs.
+- The Brewers have the 14th-ranked team ERA among all MLB pitching staffs (4.05).

-- Brewers pitchers combine to surrender 104 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- Brewers pitchers combine to allow 106 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- Peralta gets the start for the Brewers, his 16th of the season.
-He is 5-7 with a 4.54 ERA and 89 strikeouts in 81 1/3 innings pitched.
+- Burnes makes the start for the Brewers, his 17th of the season.
+He is 5-5 with a 4.10 ERA and 89 strikeouts in 94 1/3 innings pitched.

-- In his most recent outing on Saturday against the Cleveland Guardians, the righty threw five innings, allowing three earned runs while surrendering four hits.
+- In his most recent time out on Sunday, the righty tossed 5 2/3 innings against the Cleveland Guardians, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.